RTFTR/Coalition-Engine/README.md

 Creators:
 Maxin, Panthervention, Supereden, Pilzdeshimmels, RTF, (etc)

-Special thanks to Scarm for the board system.
-Special thanks to snesmocha for the initial engine design.
+Special thanks to Scarm and snesmocha for the initial engine design and the board system.